cavarres/physical-computing-midterm/README.md

    c. communicate message to Rob
    d. listen for Rob's message and sound an alarm when appropriate

 For a. and b., in each iteration of the loop there's a reading of the button input which leads to the servo moving either clockwise or counterclockwise.
+The position starts at 90 and it is updated by adding 6 degrees (360/60) or substracting 6 degrees every second (delay (1000)).

 ```
+  int position = 90;
   press1 = digitalRead(button1);

   if(press1 == LOW){ // when button not pressed, move clockwise
-    position += 2;
+    position += 6;
     myservo.write(position);
     delay(1000);
     Serial.println(position);